 The Egyptians believed that feathers were symbolic of sky gods too.
 Ma’at, the Egyptian goddess of justice, would weigh the hearts of the newly dead in the underworld against the weight of a feather to determine the worthiness of his or her soul.

-I hope you have enjoyed this page on symbol meaning of feathers.
-Don't miss my symbolic meaning of feathers (for tattoo ideas) page!
+I hope you have enjoyed this page on the symbolic meaning of feathers.
+Don’t miss my symbolic meaning of feathers (for tattoo ideas) page!

 Symbolic Meaning of Birds

 Get to know more about our feathered friends in this article.
 Here you will find all kinds of birds and their meanings.
 From pelicans to peacocks, you’re bound to find inspiration from the bird world.
 Get the whole list of bird meanings here.

 Feather Tattoo Ideas and Meaning

 Feather tattoos deal with thought, intellect, and the higher mind.
 But feather meanings vary depending on which culture you consult.
 Native American feathers are about power and strength, while other cultures view feathers differently.
 Get more feather tattoo meanings here.